 Brine for the Smoked Salmon

 A simple brine is essential for adding flavor.
-The dry brine of brown sugar and kosher salt.
+The dry brine is just brown sugar and kosher salt.
 There’s really no need to brine the skin side, as it is a waterproof layer that doesn’t get penetrated by a brine.
 Since we aren’t rinsing this brine off; it’s important not to add too much salt.

 The brine will not only help to preserve the salmon so it lasts longer after it is smoked, but it will help to pull some moisture out and intensify the flavors of the smoke and salmon.
 The sugar adds a hint of sweetness to help balance out the flavors.